bdoneq7/godsofaumin/README.md

 # Gods of Aumin Table Top RPG

 ## Purpose
-Table Top RPG Game
+Table Top RPG Game that allows player characters to obtain vast abilities to eventually progress to become Gods.
+Gods of Aumin will be available in a hardback cover and ebook version.

 ## Built With
-* Express
-* Node
+* React

 ## Table of Contents
 * [Screenshot](#screenshot)